hao80206/NutriMate-project/Project Plan.md

 - **Visual Aids:**

-  Incorporating graphical elements such as pie charts and bar graphs to help users visualize the nutritional data clearly.
+  Implementing graphical elements such as pie charts and bar graphs to help users visualize the nutritional data clearly.

 - **Testing and Quality Assurance:**

-  Performing thorough testing of the software to ensure all features work as expected and meet user requirements.
-Conducting usability testing to ensure the interface is easy to use and intuitive.
+  * Performing thorough testing of the software to ensure all features work as expected and meet user requirements.
+  * Conducting usability testing to ensure the interface is easy to use and intuitive.

 - **Documentation and Version Control:**
-  - Documenting the design, development process, and user instructions for the application.
+  * Providing comprehensive documentation of the design, development process, and user instructions.
-  - Hosting the project on a private GitHub repository, with regular commits to track the incremental and collaborative efforts of the team.
+  * Using a private GitHub repository for tracking progress with regular commits.

 **Out-of-Scope (Excluded from the Project):**

-- **Mobile Application Development:**
+- **Mobile and Web Application Development:**

-  The project will not involve creating a mobile version of the application.
-The focus will be exclusively on desktop software.
+  The project will not involve creating a mobile version or web-based interface of the application.
+The focus will be on desktop software.

 - **Database Expansion:**